socky/socky-api/SPECIFICATION.md

 This will trigger 'some_event' event for all other clients on this channel.
 Note, that currently only sending to private and presence channels is supported, as public channels aren't validated.
 Also, event should not be sent to clients with 'read' right set to false.

 Event name can be anything from 1 to 30 characters.
-The only restriction for event naming is that user should not be allowed to send events starting from "socky:" and "socky_internal:" - both prefixes are reserved for internal methods.
+The only restriction for event naming is that user should not be allowed to send events starting with "socky:", which is reserved for internal methods.
 If client or server receive event that have such prefix and it's not described in this document then this event should not be propagated.
 Otherwise it should be sent to every WS-Client connected to channel.

 In addition to mentioned earlier 'event' and 'channel' keys client should be able to provide 'data' for other users.
 This data should be hash and should be sent to other clients without any conversion.